adithya-s-k/World-of-AI/deep_learning/video-caption-generator/README.md

 WHAT I HAD DONE
 The step by step procedure of how project works:

-Feature Extraction
+1.Feature Extraction

-Preprocessing of Captions
+2.Preprocessing of Captions

-LSTM for sequence generation
+3.LSTM for sequence generation

-Model Building
+4.Model Building

-Generating Caption using Greedy search
+5.Generating Caption using Greedy search
 MODELS USED
 Algorithm used:

-CNN
+1.CNN

-RNN
+2.RNN

-LSTM
+3.LSTM

 LIBRARIES NEEDED
 Libraries required:

-opencv
+1.opencv

-pillow
+2.pillow

-keras
+3.keras

-fpdf
+4.fpdf

-py_edamam
+5.py_edamam

-joblif
+6.joblif

-anaconda
+7.anaconda

 ACCURACIES